levithomason/anny/README.md

 1. Install [node.js](https://nodejs.org/).
 1. `git clone git@github.com:dev-coop/anny.git`
 1. `cd anny`
+1. `npm install`
 1. `npm start`

-Once you're all setup, you can use the commands in Hacking below.
+Once you're all setup, you can use the commands below.

 ## Hacking
 Run `gulp` then open your browser to [http://localhost:8000](http://localhost:8000).
-Make changes to the Anny library in `/lib` or the demo app in `/app`.
+Make changes to Anny in `/lib`, the demo app in `/app`, or the doc site in `/docs/src`.
 The project is automatically rebuilt and the browser refreshed.